HTTP-APIs/http-apis.github.io/pages/Design.md

 # Hydra Network Walkthrough

-This page explains the design, architecture and the implementation of [**hydrus**](https://github.com/HTTP-APIs/hydrus) toolkit along with a few use cases for the same.
-Also the interactions and internals of a smart client ([**hydra-agent**](https://github.com/HTTP-APIs/hydra-python-agent)) connecting to the server are considered.
+This page explains the design, architecture and the implementation of [**hydrus**](https://github.com/HTTP-APIs/hydrus) server along with a few use cases for the same.
+Also the interactions and internals of a smart client ([**Hydra agent**](https://github.com/HTTP-APIs/hydra-python-agent)) connecting to the server are considered.
+See [Home](/00-Home) for a general intro.

 ## REST to Hydra to hydrus
 To understand how [hydrus](https://github.com/HTTP-APIs/hydrus) represents REST resources and how the developer is helped to work with Hydra, it is possible to start from thinking at Hydra as generic framework that describes REST API resources to make data exchanges automated.

 ### An instance and its classes
 Instances belonging to a Resource are named `Item`s in [hydrus](https://github.com/HTTP-APIs/hydrus).
-It is possible to perform HTTP operations over `Item`s.
-At a slightly more abstract layer, the REST Resource is of a kind of an `hydra:Resource`, all the instances of the same resource are members of an `hydra:Collection`.
-As Hydra inherits from RDF, thanks to the framework it is possible to represent the API as a RDF graph.
+It is possible to perform CRUD operations (via HTTP) over `Item`s.
+At a slightly more abstract layer, the REST Resource is of a kind of an `hydra:Resource`, all the instances of the same resource are members of a `hydra:Collection`.
+As Hydra inherits from RDF, thanks to the framework it is possible to represent the API as a graph.

 ### the ecosystem: servers and smart clients
 [hydrus](https://github.com/HTTP-APIs/hydrus) allows the developer to take advantage of this powerful description by abstracting away the complexity of RDF and to work on the REST interface layer.

-[hydra-agent](https://github.com/HTTP-APIs/hydra-python-agent) interacts with one or more hydrus instances to represent and navigate resources for the sake of data consumption.
-The client-side tools in the ecosystem are basically any client that complies with [Hydra's specs](https://github.com/HydraCG/Specifications), starting from the [official Typescript implementation Heracles.ts](https://github.com/HydraCG/Heracles.ts) and the [hydra-python-agent](https://github.com/HTTP-APIs/hydra-python-agent).
+[Hydra agent](https://github.com/HTTP-APIs/hydra-python-agent) interacts with one or more hydrus instances to represent and navigate resources for the sake of data consumption.
+The client-side tools in the ecosystem are basically any client that complies with [Hydra's specs](https://github.com/HydraCG/Specifications), starting from the [official Typescript implementation Heracles.ts](https://github.com/HydraCG/Heracles.ts) but also [hydra-python-agent](https://github.com/HTTP-APIs/hydra-python-agent).

 The tools in the ecosystem works on top of a distributed architecture that is described below from its foundationals classes in the ORM to the interface layer.